Wittle-South-LLC/redux-immutable-model/README.md

 These modules are generally intended to be internal to the framework.

+* ActionTypes - Defines Redux action types used by this package
 * ExecuteRestAPICall - Performs fetch operations against the data model RESTful APIs, including automatic generation of Redux actions.
 Invoked via persistence actions in BaseRIMService.